discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 Highlighting remarkable countries I
 -----------------------------------

 Now, we will label some points of our plot with the name of its corresponding country.
-We want to draw attention to some special countries where the gap in life expectancy between men and women is significantly high.
+We want to draw attention to some special countries where the gap in life expectancy between men and women is significantly higher.
 These will be the final touches on this first plot.

 ``` r
 merged <- mutate(merged, diff_female_male = Female - Male)